fastrodev/fastro/docs/manual.md

 For app pages, these are the rules:

-> If you use `preact.JSX.Element`, server will only render the element into HTML
+> If you use `JSX.Element`, server will only render the element into HTML with
-> with no JS file.
+> no JS file.
 >
 > If you use `FunctionComponent`, server will create hydration file and render
 > `FunctionComponent` as HTML together with bundled file from build process.